draft-js-plugins/draft-js-plugins/README.md

 ## Important Note

 We currently prepare for a 2.0 beta.
 The `master` branch already contains these features.
+All the packages are already published with a beta tag.
+Install it via `$ npm install <plugin>@beta --save`

-## Available Plugins
+## Available Plugins (incl.
+Docs)

 - [Emoji](https://www.draft-js-plugins.com/plugin/emoji)
 - [Stickers](https://www.draft-js-plugins.com/plugin/sticker)